Jepmoltho/HopsHub/README.md

 # HopsHub

-Add and rate beers to keep track of your favorite brews.
+HopsHub is a web application where users can rate beers to keep track of their favorite brews.

 ## Project Overview

-HopsHub is a web application where users can:
+The project is a fullstack side project developed using Docker, Docker Compose, ASP.NET, C#, Blazor, Entity Framework, SQL, HTML and CSS.
+Features of HopsHub includes:

 - Add beers to a personal list.
 - Rate beers and view public ratings.